RyannnG/Statistic-110-Probability/markdown/origin course note.md

 Therom

-If X, Y are indep. then they're uncorrelated i.e Cov(X,Y) = 0
+If X, Y are independent then they're uncorrelated i.e Cov(X,Y) = 0

 Converse is false(common mistake)